Mr. Saturday Night: Plot

-Stand-up comedian Buddy Young Jr. became a television star with the help of his brother and manager, Stan, but alienated many of those closest to him once his career began to fade.
+Stand-up comedian Buddy Young Jr. becomes a television star with the help of his brother, agent and manager, Stan, but alienates many of those closest to him once his career began to fade.

 Through a series of flashbacks, the brothers are seen during childhood entertaining their family in the living room.
-The older Buddy continues his career as a comic in the Catskills, where he meets his future wife, Elaine.
+Buddy cultivates a career as a comic in the primarily Jewish resorts of the Catskills, where he meets his future wife, Elaine.

 As Buddy's fame grows, so does his ego.
 He hits the big time with his own Saturday night television show.
-But despite the warnings of his brother, Buddy uses offensive material on the air, costing him his show and causing his career to suffer, officially ending when his stand-up act on the Ed Sullivan Show is scheduled right after the Beatles' first US appearance, leading to his act being ignored and cut short.
+But despite the warnings of his brother, Buddy uses offensive material on the air, costing him his show and causing his career to suffer, officially ending when his stand-up act on the Ed Sullivan Show is scheduled right after the Beatles' first U.S. appearance, causing his act being ignored and cut short.
 Furious over being snubbed, he goes into an offensive tirade and quits.

 As an older man, long past his prime, Buddy is estranged from Stan as well as from his daughter, Susan.
 A chance at redemption comes when a young agent named Annie Wells finds him work and even gets Buddy a shot at a role in a top director's new film.
 Buddy nevertheless gives in to his own self-destructive nature, continuing to hurt his relationships with his family.

+Eventually Buddy realizes how he has hurt his family and mends the relationships by giving the money Stan gave him from their mother's estate to his daughter Susan and performing at retirement homes.
+The story ends with his brother giving him a painting he made of the two of them as children in their parents living room where they used to entertain the family on Shabbat.